 Laurie Kadoch earned certificate in Global Arbitration Law and Practice through a 6 week course of study at the School of International Arbitration, Queen Mary University of London sponsored with the Dispute Resolution Institute at Hamline University School of Law

-Brian Porto has a new book, The Supreme Court and the NCAA: The Case For Less Commercialism and More Due Process in Commercial Sports, The University of Michigan Press (2012).
-Professor Porto spoke on February 20th to a group of visiting Egyptian professional, including lawyers, about American election law and American politics.
+Brian Porto's new article, New Rules for An Old Game: Recent Changes To The NCAA Enforcement Process And Some Suggestions for The Future, was in the Oregon Law Review (92 Oregon Law Review 101, Spring 2014).
+Recently he presented, Improving The NCAA Enforcement Process, at Oregon Law Review Symposium and also presented, The NCAA's Restitution Rule: Bulwark Against Cheating Or Barrier To Appropriate Legal Remedies? at Roger Williams University Law Review Symposium.
+His new book, The Supreme Court and the NCAA: The Case For Less Commercialism and More Due Process in Commercial Sports, with The University of Michigan Press (2012).
+Professor Porto also spoke on February 20th to a group of visiting Egyptian professional, including lawyers, about American election law and American politics.
 The group was in Vermont on a State Department-sponsored visit hosted by the Vermont Council on World Affairs.